teler-sh/teler-proxy/demo/README.md

 * [docker](https://docs.docker.com/engine/install/)
 * [docker-compose](https://docs.docker.com/compose/install/)

-To run the teler Proxy demo with the pre-configured settings, simply execute `docker-compose up --build` command in this directory.
+To run the teler Proxy demo with the pre-configured settings, simply execute `make build` and `make start` command in this directory.

 The demo will now start running, utilizing the teler Proxy along with the specified configurations for the Damn Vulnerable Web Application (DVWA) and the teler-waf.
 Access the DVWA application using your preferred web browser in http://localhost:8080.